IbraDevOps/CySentra_Projects/RAW_NET_SOC/README.md

 RAW_NET_SOC — Open-Source SOC Architecture (Small Office) Overview

-RAW_NET_SOC is an open-source Security Operations Center (SOC) project designed for a small office environment (~10 endpoints).
+RAW_NET_SOC is an open-source Security Operations Center (SOC) project designed for a SME business office environment.
 The goal is to build realistic SOC visibility using only open-source tools, starting from endpoint detection and expanding into network monitoring and threat intelligence.

-This repository documents architecture, design decisions, and deployment strategy — not sensitive credentials or live configurations.
+This repository documents architecture, design decisions, and deployment strategy  not sensitive credentials or live configurations.

-🎯 Objectives
+ Objectives

 Centralize security logs from endpoints

-Detect malicious activity (auth abuse, malware, persistence)
+Detect malicious activity like auth abuse, malware, persistence

 Correlate events and generate alerts